Los Alamos High School: Cross country

-In 2007, the LAHS Boys Cross Country team (competing as the Los Alamos XC Club) placed second at the 2007 Nike Cross Nationals.
-The LAHS Boys Cross Country team also participated in the Nike Cross Nationals in the 2006 season.
+In 2007, the LAHS boys' cross country team (competing as the Los Alamos XC Club) placed second at the 2007 Nike Cross Nationals.
+The LAHS boys' cross country team also participated in the Nike Cross Nationals in the 2006 season.
 In 2002 the LAHS Girls Cross Country, won the AAAA State Championship with a perfect score of 15 (i.e. their runners finished in places 1–5).
 The LAHS Girls Cross Country Team participated in the inaugural Nike Cross Nationals championship in the 2004 season.

 State championships

-LAHS has won over 110 state championships in athletics, the third-most number of state titles won by any high school in New Mexico.
+LAHS has won over 110 state championships in athletics, the third-most state titles won by any high school in New Mexico.